Case Study: Wet grassland and rush management for breeding waders

-The 44ha of meadows and grazing pasture in particular had been under-grazed in the past, leading to dominance of soft rush.
+The 44ha of meadows and particularly grazing pasture on site had been under-grazed in the past leading to dominance of soft rush.
 In 2003, a programme of annual topping, weed wiping of the soft rush, and aftermath cattle grazing was introduced.
 Stocking densities were increased outside the bird breeding season in particular with hardy, native Hereford beef cattle to help with aftermath grazing and control of rush re-growth.

 Drainage ditches were formerly steep sided, choked with vegetation and drained much of the site.
 These were opened up and re-profiled to provide shallow muddy edges for wading birds to feed on.
-Construction of earth dams and sluices now allow high water levels to be maintained on parts of the site at certain times of the year, providing shallow flood habitat for wading birds and wildfowl.
-‘Wader scrapes’ – small, shallow-edged features that gradually dry out towards the summer – were also created to provide invertebrate-rich, muddy feeding areas for wading bird chicks.
+Construction of earth dams and sluices now allow high water levels to be maintained on parts of the site at certain times of the year to provide shallow flood habitat for wading birds and also wildfowl.
+‘Wader scrapes’ – small, shallow-edged features that gradually dry out towards the summer were also created to providing invertebrate-rich, muddy feeding areas for wading bird chicks.

 Public access to the site has been improved by banking up parts of the footpath running across the site.
 Crossing points for farm machinery and stock have been created across the ditches for the tenant farmer to help with livestock management across wet areas.
 All work has been undertaken by local contractors and farmers and funded by a range of local organisations as well as through the stewardship schemes.

 The wet nature of the Lancashire uplands means that ground conditions can be tricky for getting machinery on site, especially to top rushes in early autumn.
 It can also mean that weed wiping opportunities can be missed due to other farming tasks taking precedence.
 These problems were solved only by favourable weather!